 The financial statements are prepared by the Executive Management.
 The Board shall review and assess Doha Bank's Financial Statements and other releases prior to announcement to shareholders.
-The financial position and income statements shall be signed by the Chairman, or the Managing Director and the CEO.
+The financial position shall be signed by the Chairman, or the Managing Director and the Group CEO.